Pete Dawkins: A Call to Duty

 I’ll admit upfront to being impressed with the guy.
 I have been ever since hearing about him while I was a young journalist in Long Branch in the mid-1980s.
 I finally got to meet him for an interview at his Rumson home (he now lives in Florida).
 I even got to hold the Heisman Trophy.
 Here are some of his thoughts:

 In the Beginning

-When asked to account for his wonderful life, he says, “I’ve had more than my share of good fortune — and I do believe that early beginnings cast much of what you will become.”
+When asked to account for his wonderful life, he explained, “I’ve had more than my share of good fortune — and I do believe that early beginnings cast much of what you will become.”
 He should know.
 Peter Miller Dawkins, born March 8, 1938 in the suburbs of Detroit, successfully overcame Polio as a youngster.

 He is the son of a dentist.
 “Dad always wanted to be a dentist even as a little boy,” Dawkins told me.
 Part-scientist, part-artist, Dr. Henry Dawkins lived to age 100 and “was in full command of his capacities” right up to the end.
 “I talked to my dad every day,” his son said.
 “Just an amazing guy.”